Russwater RPG Ruleset

 · 1 = Critical Failure

-There are 2 main modifiers in the system:
+There is one main modifier in the system:

 Ability Scores - Advantage / Disadvantage